caramdache/xlsx2html/README.md

 ### HTML to XLSX

-We rely on Python's [XLSXWriter](https://xlsxwriter.readthedocs.io/) to generate the XLSX file.
+We rely on Python's excellent [XLSXWriter](https://xlsxwriter.readthedocs.io/) to generate the XLSX file.

 ```
 import xlsxwriter